LIKO-12/LIKO-12/README.md

 	- The screen doesn't clears every frame
 	- You can draw to the screen anywhere in the code

-	Note: the everything called before _startup() will be cleared.
+	Note: the everything called before _init() will be cleared.

 :: Getting Started